jakobhuerner/jakobhuerner.github.io/_pages/professional_biography.md

 permalink: /professional_biography/
 ---

-This page contains major roles and milestones in my professional experiences and education.
+On this page you find the major roles and milestones in my professional experiences and education.
 For further information, feel free to contact me!

 ## Experience